calvin-cs262-fall2020-teamD/freetime-project/README.md

 [Free-Time Service](https://github.com/calvin-cs262-fall2020-teamD/freetime-service) - This is the back-end work of our app where the database is implemented.

+### Published:

+https://expo.io/@ryan0229/freetime - This is where FreeTime is published.
+You can go to this site and scan the QR code using the Expo Go app on your Android phone to use the FreeTime app!

 ### Files and Relevant Schematics:

   Domain Model can be found here: [Domain Model](https://github.com/calvin-cs262-fall2020-teamD/freetime-project/blob/master/domainModel.png)